Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

 - Implement a storytelling approach to teach AIs about human cultural references and narratives.
 - Develop a "communication maturity model" to guide evolving interactions over time.
 - Foster an environment of curiosity where asking questions and seeking clarification is encouraged.
-   - Develop tailored empathy training modules for AIs, focusing on human emotional expressions and communication nuances.
+   - Create specific empathy training modules for AIs to better understand human emotional expressions and nuances in communication.
    - Establish a peer feedback system where both AI and human collaborators can provide constructive input on each other's communication styles.
    - Develop visual aids and metaphors to help AIs grasp abstract human concepts and vice versa.
    - Organize role-reversal exercises where AIs simulate human perspectives and humans interact with AI personas.